MatthiasNickles/diff-SAT/README.md

 The part before line `pats`... is in plain DIMACS-CNF syntax.

-Example (5), based on ASPIF (for Answer Set solving instead of SAT).
+Example (5), based on an extended form of ASPIF (for Answer Set Programming).
 It is recommended to use it with switch `-mse`, since the cost is provided as multiple inner MSE terms, which can be handled more efficiently with this switch.

         asp 1 0 0